sksk577/Hello-World---Hard/README.md

 *lottery.c - uncompleted*
 *Lottery.py*
 ```
-This program is a lottery program in 'Final Fantasy XIV - Daliy lottery'.
+This program is a daliy lottery program in 'Final Fantasy XIV'.
 We make this program in Python.

 1. Program will make 3*3 matrix, and will put natual number randomly(1~9). these numbers are not revealed.